 Roger Adams joins us to tackle a data optimisation project as part of his Masters in Data Science and here talks about why he joined the data community.

-Roger Adams, joins us to tackle a data optimisation project as part of his Masters in Data Science.
-Here, Roger gives some insight into his decision to join the data community, career to date and what it’s like to join a tech start-up.
+Roger Adams joined us to tackle a data optimisation project as part of his Masters in Data Science.
+Here, Roger gives some insight into his decision to join the data community and what it’s like to work at a tech start-up.

 I’ve taken the scenic route to get to where I am today.
 I started off as a drum tutor before getting a ‘proper job’ in construction, social housing, and then migrating to energy efficiency after that and obtaining a degree in sustainable architecture.

 My degree culminated in a dissertation which investigated the effectiveness of energy efficiency programmes in social housing in tackling fuel poverty in Tayside and involved large spreadsheets of energy consumption data.